Doncic, Mavs avoid sweep with 119-109 win over Warriors

 AP Sports Writer

+“Just got to finish the game.
+A win is a win,” said Doncic, who was 10-of-26 shooting and got plenty of help from his supporting cast to avoid being swept.

-It was the 10th double-double in his 14 games this postseason for Doncic, who also had nine assists and got some help from his supporting cast to extend this series.
-He had 40 points in Game 3, when Reggie Bullock shot 0 for 10 shooting with seven misses from 3-point range.
+It was the 10th double-double in his 14 games this postseason for Doncic, who also had nine assists.
+When he had 40 points in Game 3, Reggie Bullock shot 0 for 10 with seven misses from 3-point range.

 The loss snapped the Warriors’ nine-game winning streak in Western Conference finals games, though they are still firmly in control of this series headed back to California for Game 5 on Thursday night.